stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The `VulkanException` is a custom exception class that builds an informative message for a Vulkan error code:
+Where `VulkanException` is a custom exception class that builds an informative message for a Vulkan error code:

 ```java
 public class VulkanException extends RuntimeException {